I’m SO GLAD YOU’re HERE!

 My name is Christine.
 I’m a writer, teacher, scholar, and photographer with a passion for helping people dig into the beauty in their everyday lives.
 I’m also a mama, a maker, a gentle guide, and a seeker of truth and beauty.

 I was that little girl building fairy houses in the backyard (before they were a thing), while devouring books like Anne of Green Gables and The Girl of the Limberlost.
 I started writing stories when I was seven years old and never really stopped.
-I also loved to run my finger along the spines of mountains and snaking rivers in an old atlas my grandma gave us.
+I loved to run my finger along the spines of mountains and snaking rivers in an old atlas my grandma gave us.
 I had this yearning, deep inside, to see the pyramids of Egypt, to speak Spanish under a sweltering sun, to test my fears against the edges of the known world.

 I'm a writer but more than that I'm a creative.
 I'm of that tribe of people who wither without beauty.
 Maybe you are, too?
 Often it's the things that come for free that feed my soul the most—a full moon swelling over a slab of Utah red rock, the doughy warmth of my child's hand.
 I'm after more than pretty pictures on Instagram.
 I'm after that Platonic ideal of beauty as a transforming, restorative force.
 And I believe in it.
 I really do.